 Many drugs and treatments can cause nausea or lack of appetite.
 Check with your vet if your dog’s lack of appetite cropped up after you started a new treatment.

-Myriad of serious diseases can cause lack of appetite in your dog.
+Myriad of serious diseases can cause a lack of appetite in your dog.
 It’s impossible to diagnose this without the help of a vet, which is why it’s so important to take your dog in for help!
 Your vet might want to check for pancreatitis, Addison’s disease, irritable bowel disease, kidney failure, urinary tract infections, pregnancy, leukemia, poisoning, and more.

 Some parasites really hurt your dog’s stomach, making your dog less interested in food.
 Luckily, most parasites are easily treated at your vet’s to get your dog back to health!